Kangaroo Island Survival Guide with Danielle Symes

 Well, apart from being able to judge the Fashion At The Races competition it was just the simple things like having an ice cream whilst watching the horses.
 It’s a really intimate setting so when the horses pass through you can pretty much touch them.
 Harper has never in his life been that close to a horse so it was incredible for him to be able to see them so up close and personal.

 When booking Kangaroo Island ferry travel and holiday packages see SeaLink for a range of travel options and to see their caravan special offers.
-Interested in heading along to the next KI Cup on Saturday 16th February 2019?
+Interested in heading along to the next Dudley Wines KI Cup on Saturday 19th February 2022?
 Make sure you book your tickets and accommodation well in advance.
 Find details on SeaLink’s website.